kubernetes/kubernetes/examples/guestbook-go/README.md

 redis-master            <none>                                    name=redis,role=master       10.0.186.234        6379
 ```

-This will cause all new pods to see the redis master apparently running on $REDIS_MASTER_SERVICE_HOST at port 6379.
+This will cause all new pods to see the redis master apparently running on $REDIS_MASTER_SERVICE_HOST at port 6379, or running on 'redis-master:6379'.
 Once created, the service proxy on each node is configured to set up a proxy on the specified port (in this case port 6379).

 ### Step Three: Turn up the replicated slave pods.
 Although the redis master is a single pod, the redis read slaves are a 'replicated' pod.
 In Kubernetes, a replication controller is responsible for managing multiple instances of a replicated pod.